-So when you decide to place your Canadian bet, you will choose 5 different teams.
+When you decide to place your Canadian Bet, you will choose 5 different teams.
 Let’s imagine you pick 5 different Football teams.
 For the purpose of this example, each of these teams has odds of 2.0 (evens):

 Team 1, Team 2, Team 3, Team 4, Team 5